owntech-foundation/Core/docs/spin_dataAPI.md

 After channels have been enabled, the conversion parameters can be set so that raw values can be automatically converted to the relevant unit.
 This is done using the `spin.data.setParameters()` function.

-After channels have been enabled (and optionnally conversion parameters have been set), there are two ways of starting the API, depending on your use of other OwnTech APIs.
-If your code uses an [uninterruptible task](task_introduction.md), nothing more is required, the Data API will be started automatically when task is started.
+After channels have been enabled (and optionally conversion parameters have been set), there are two ways of starting the API, depending on your use of other OwnTech APIs.
+If your code uses an [uninterruptible task](task_introduction.md), nothing more is required; the Data API will be started automatically when the task is started.
 However, if you do not have an uninterruptible task in your code, you need to manually start the API by calling `spin.data.start()`.

 !!!
 Note